ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The identifier of the group-audience was specified by the "aud" parameter of the Access Token Request to the AS and is specified by the "aud" claim of the issued access token, and is not repeated in the Access Token Response from the AS.

-The Access Token Response includes the parameter "anchor_cnf".
+The Access Token Response includes the "anchor_cnf" parameter.
 This specifies the public key of a trust anchor that C can use to validate the public keys of any RS with which the access token is going to be used.
 The public key of the trust anchor is here conveyed within an X.509 certificate used as public authentication credential for that trust anchor, by means of the CWT confirmation method "x5chain" defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 ~~~~~~~~~~~
    Header: Created (Code=2.01)